How Do Cats Chew Food?

 The problem with cats chewing with their premolars and molars is that on cats those teeth are pointed.
 This is great for ripping and tearing meat, but not so great for crunching up something like dry cat food.

 Imagine if you had a bowl of dry cat food, often referred to as kibble, and say you wanted to mash it all up.
-You would find something with a flat surface, even if that surface was rounded, like a spoon perhaps.
+You would find something with a flat surface, even if that surface was rounded like a with a spoon.
 If you could press hard enough you could probably crunch the kibble.

-Now imagine you tried to mash the kibble holding in your hand three sharp pointed knives.
-I think you might find it challenging trying the crunch up the kibble that way.
+Now imagine you tried to mash the kibble using the pointed end of a fork.
+I think you might find it difficult trying the crunch the kibble that way.
 You would probably just stab away at it, sort of the way cats might chomp away at it.

 Cats do seem to have a hard time trying pulverize kibble, so those kibble pellets may simply get swallowed.
 In fact, they often do get swallowed without chewing.